-As a requirement for graduation from the University of Arizona Global Campus with a doctoral degree each student must complete and successfully defend original Doctoral Research in a culminating body of work.
-The Doctoral Research phase begins after successful completion of the Doctoral Research Conceptualization course and approval of an appropriate research project and research questions.
-Research topics and questions are formalized in the Doctoral Research Planning I and II courses.
+As a requirement for graduation from the University of Arizona Global Campus with a doctoral degree each student must complete and successfully defend original applied doctoral research in a culminating body of work.

 Applied Doctoral Project